The Daily Dose: Daily Oppas (Part 1)

 When a mysterious, six-foot-tall salesman accosts a loveable loser in the first episode of "Squid Game" and starts slapping him—yes, slapping him hard—for losing out on the "ddakji" game, one could hear a collective gasp from the awestruck populace.
 Was it the amused eyes?
 The sultry baritone?
 The faintly sadistic expression?
 Or was it the cracking sound of the numerous slaps he landed on poor Seong Gi-hun's face that made millions of women (and men!) arch their eyebrows, bite their lower lips, and admit that they, too, wanted to know who this ridiculously attractive man in an immaculate suit was?
 Whatever it was, it only took three minutes of screen time in the biggest Netflix show on the planet to turn unsuspecting viewers into legions of new (and quite thirsty) Gong Yoo fans.

-As we have insisted before, Gong Yoo is very fine wine on the tongue: inhaled in order to appreciate the details of his perpetually tousled hair, the kind eyes, and the buttery voice… and then exhaled so we can step back to study the merits of his talent and body of work.
-It is a tricky thing to pull off—striking a balance between the commercial and the artistic—but Gong Yoo is the rare actor that has done this substantially and successfully for over a decade.
-And like fine wine, he will just gloriously better with age.
+As we have insisted before, Gong Yoo is very fine wine on the tongue: inhaled to appreciate the details of his perpetually tousled hair, the kind eyes, and the buttery voice… and then exhaled so we can step back to study the merits of his talent and body of work.
+It is tricky to pull off—striking a balance between the commercial and the artistic—but Gong Yoo is the rare actor who has done this substantially and successfully for over a decade.
+And like fine wine, he will just be gloriously better with age.

 February 3: Jung Hae-in (정해인), The Noona Killer